 Financial planning is a rewarding career with vast opportunity.
-Earning FPSC Level 1® certification or CFP® certification demonstrates that you’ve met rigorous requirements of education, examinations and experience, and that you’re committed to the highest ethical and professional standards.
+Earning QAFP™ certification or CFP® certification demonstrates that you have met rigorous requirements of education, examinations and experience, and that you’re committed to the highest ethical and professional standards.
 This section contains everything you need to know about earning a designation that will take your career to the next level.

-Education is a key component of the path to CFP certification, ensuring that CFP professionals and FPSC Level 1 certificants develop the knowledge, skills and abilities required for excellence in financial planning.
+Education is a key component on the path to QAFP certification and CFP certification, ensuring that QAFP professionals and CFP professionals develop the knowledge, skills and abilities required for excellence in financial planning.

-Financial planning work experience is a key step in achieving CFP certification, the standard in financial planning.
+Financial planning work experience is a key step in achieving QAFP certification and CFP certification.
 Working directly with clients provides the opportunity to hone your skills and demonstrate that you’re able to serve clients in a real-world setting.

-Helping people plan for their future financially isn't just a way to make a living.
+Helping people plan for their future by providing professional holistic financial planning isn't just a way to make a living.
 It’s a way to make a difference.
-When you become a CFP professional or FPSC Level 1 certificant, you have the opportunity to give clients financial peace of mind.
+When you become a QAFP professional or CFP professional, you have the opportunity to give clients peace of mind.

 FP Canada Portal (Your personal homepage containing information, resources and access to FP Canada delivered education programs and examinations.)